technical-notes

 What this earns

 We started this post with three call sites that all wanted the same thing.
-We end it with one function, one env var, three adapters, and a fake for tests.
+We end it with one function, one env var, four adapters, and a fake for tests.
 That gives us:

-- One place to add prompt caching.
-When we discover later that the search-rerank prompt (next post) is also cacheable, we flip one flag at one call site.
+• One place to add prompt caching.
+When the search-rerank prompt (next post) turns out to be cacheable too, we flip one flag at one call site.

 Next post: “Search without embeddings: Postgres tsvector, LLM rerank, and 30-second clips” — where the rerank call is one more complete() invocation with tier="smart" and cache_system=True, and the cost graph from this post is exactly why.